SAFCSP-Team/weighted-graph-project/README.md

 The project aims to validate your graph implementation knowledge with an adjacency matrix and adjacency list.

 ## Problem
-Represent the travel costs between four cities (Riyadh, Makkah, Jeddah, Neom) with a weighted graph using an adjacency matrix.
+Represent the travel costs between four cities (Riyadh, Makkah, Jeddah, and Neom) with a weighted graph using an adjacency matrix.

 ## Implementation
 Do the implementation of the following methods in the class `Graph`:
-- Create an attribute `adjMatrix` to store the relations of the graph on integer 2D list with their cost.
+- Create an attribute `adjMatrix` to store the relations of the graph on an integer 2D list with their cost.
-- Add edge between two cities with the cost of the travel, the row is source and the column is destenation.
+- Add an edge between two cities with the cost of the travel, the row is the source and the column is the destination.
-- Display the adjacnecy matrix of the graph with cities name and cost as below output.
+- Display the adjacency matrix of the graph with city names and costs as below output.

 ```java
 class Main {